In-Distribution Consistency Regularization Improves the Generalization of Quantization-Aware Training: Introduction

+In this paper, we propose Consistency Regularization (CR) to convert the perturbation between two augmented samples into the generalization ability of quantized NNs.
+Rather than adopting a standard data arguments (which is also the most used pre-processing method) in Fig.~\ref{fig:qat-kd-cr-comparision} (a) and KD~\cite{li-qvit-nips-2022}~\cite{xu-idanet-eccv-2022} (which leverages the logits as a teacher) in Fig.~\ref{fig:qat-kd-cr-comparision} (b), the proposed CR mines consistency to retain the generalization ability in Fig.~\ref{fig:qat-kd-cr-comparision} (c).
+Concretely, a student network represents \emph{any} QAT model, while a teacher network is a temporal ensemble of student networks in the parameter space.
+We summarize our contributions as follows:

-\begin{itemize} \item To our best knowledge, we are the first to harness vicinal data distribution from unlabeled samples to improve the generalization ability of quantized models.
-The supervision signals from the data distribution are considered complementary information for labels. \item We propose a training paradigm for QAT based on CR.
+\begin{itemize} \item To our best knowledge, we utilize the sharpness from statistical learning theory to boost the generalization ability of QAT.
+We theoretically verify that minimizing CR between two augmented samples would minimize the sharpness of the quantized network, if the multiplication of Lipschitz constant for each layer is not approximately to zero. \item We show that our method could uniformly leverage the supervision signals either from labeled samples or the in-distribution unlabeled ones.
 The proposed approach, a simple, novel, yet powerful method, is easily adapted to different neural networks.
-CR pushes the performances of QAT models towards and surpasses that of FP32 counterparts, especially at the low bit widths. \item Extensive experiments on different models prove that our method set up a new SOTA method for QAT, validating the power of unlabeled data in model quantization. \end{itemize}
+CR pushes the performances of QAT models towards, and even surpasses that of FP32 counterparts. \item Extensive experiments on different models prove that our method set up a new SOTA method for QAT, validating the power of unlabeled data in model quantization.
+On CIFAR-10, the proposed method improves by 3.79\% compared to the baseline method using ResNet18, and improves by 3.84\% compared to the baseline method using the lightweight model MobileNetV1.
+On CIFAR-100, the proposed method improves by 0.71\% compared to the baseline method using ResNet50, and improves by 2.17\% compared to the baseline method using the lightweight model MobileNetV2. \end{itemize}